 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for National Beverage Corp.
+We started the process of determining a valid price forecast for National Beverage Corp with a discounted cash flow analysis -- the results of which can be found in the table below.
 To summarize, we found that National Beverage Corp ranked in the 42th percentile in terms of potential gain offered.
-We should note, though, that the most conservative analysis suggests this stock will yield negative results -- and thus may be a potential short opportunity.
+Our DCF analysis suggests the stock is overvalued by about 21.5%.
 In terms of the factors that were most noteworthy in this DCF analysis for FIZZ, they are:

 Terminal Growth Rate in Free Cash Flow